-In addition to the Safety staff, 75 Motor Carrier Enforcement Officers receive commercial motor vehicle inspection training and each perform 120 inspections annually as well as chain enforcement opperations (approximately 10% of their duties).
+In addition to the 44 Safety staff, 75 Motor Carrier Enforcement Officers receive commercial motor vehicle inspection training and each perform 120 inspections annually as well as chain enforcement opperations (approximately 10% of their duties).
 When receiving inspection training, performing vehicle inspections or chain enforcement opperations actual payroll and benefit costs are charged to the Safety program.
 Indirect rates are not used.

-Seven positions will provide financial and clerical support and supervision.
-Ranging from 10% to 100%.
-For those that are less than 100% they will charge the time to MSCAP only when doing MCSAP related activities.
+Six positions provide financial and clerical support and supervision.
+The amount of time spent on MCSAP ranges from 10% to 100%.
+They will charge their time to MSCAP only when doing MCSAP related activities.